Sinistar: Reception

 In 1995, Flux magazine ranked Sinistar 72nd on their Top 100 Video Games.
-They praised the game calling it: "A truly harrowing arcade classic."
+They praised the game calling it a "truly harrowing" arcade classic.

 Legacy

 There were no contemporary ports of Sinistar.
-Versions for the Atari 2600 and the Atari 8-bit family were in progress, but not completed.
+Versions for Atari 2600 and the Atari 8-bit computers were in progress, but not completed.
 Sinistar was commercially available in the mid-1990s as part of Williams Arcade's Greatest Hits for the Super NES, Sega Genesis and Saturn, Dreamcast, PlayStation, and Microsoft Windows.
 It is also available as part of Midway Arcade Treasures for the Xbox, GameCube, and PlayStation 2 in 2003, and for Windows in 2004; part of Midway Arcade Treasures: Extended Play for the PlayStation Portable in late 2005; and part of Midway Arcade Origins for the PlayStation 3 and Xbox 360.
 Sinistar is included in Midway's Greatest Arcade Hits on the Game Boy Advance.

 A 3D sequel from a different developer and publisher was released for Windows in 1999 as Sinistar: Unleashed.
+The project was originally not connected with Sinistar, but the license was acquired during development.